 All students at Creslane have recess before they eat lunch.
-Across the country, schools with recess before lunch have seen positive results.
 By having recess BEFORE lunch, kids eat more because they are not trying to hurry outside to play, less food is wasted, students return to class calmer, students have fewer post-lunch stomach aches, better behavior, and as a result instruction time is increased and maximized.
-Additionally, reports indicate that there are fewer recess discipline incidents when recess is prior to lunch for students.